ChinweRose/Bike-sales-exploration-with-power-bi/README.md

 ### Data Sources

-Sales Data: The data source used for this analysis is the "bike_sales.csv" file containing detailed information about each sale made by the company.
+Sales Data: The data source used for this analysis is the "bike_sales.exe" file containing detailed information about each sale made by the company.

 ### Tools